isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 [^1]: Primary sources, particularly birth, marriage and death certificates provide links to the family tree.
-These records can be obtained from the Immigration & Checkpoints Authority (ICA), the Registry of Marriages (ROM), and the National Archives of Singapore (NAS).
+These records can be obtained from the Immigration &amp; Checkpoints Authority (ICA), the Registry of Marriages (ROM), and the National Archives of Singapore (NAS).
 The public can apply for a birth and death extract from eXtracts Online at Government websites.

 [^2]: They include Harfield, A.G.
 (1979). [_Fort Canning Cemetery, Singapore_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2002507). \[s.i.: s.n.\].
 (Call no.: RCLOS 929.5095957 HAR), along with Stallwood, H.Q.
 (1912, June).
 The old cemetery on Fort Canning, Singapore: With a plan and four plates. _Journal of the Straits Branch of the Royal Asiatic Society, 61_, 77–126.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.